HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 The default value of Master/Slave Latency Check Period is 500ms, that is, the periodical check executes master/slave latency check every 500ms.

-**Role of parameter:**
+**Parameter Effect:**

 Latency check relies on Heartbeat table.
 If master/slave latency check is enabled, it will check whether the Standby Slave has replication latency, whether it catches up with replication synchronously.
 This parameter has a certain influence when the data source/ configDB switch and the compute node is enabled.
-If to conduct master/slave latency check before data source failover, there shall be Configuration Failover Rule in advance; with no Configuration Switching Rule, there will be no Master/Slave data source switch and master/slave latency check, please refer to *Distributed Transactional Database HotDB Server [Management Platform] Function Manual*.
+If to conduct master/slave latency check before data source failover, there shall be Configuration Failover Rule in advance; with no Configuration Switching Rule, there will be no Master/Slave data source switch and master/slave latency check, please refer to [HotDB Management](hotdb-management.md) document.

 Log in to management port, use show @@latency; and you could view the master/slave latency time.